 One of my favorite parts of being a composer is working with music students in a residency setting.
 I love collaborating with other musicians, and enjoy traveling to schools to talk about music, coach rehearsals, share a behind-the-scenes look at my creative process, and answer questions.
 And now, with technology today, a residency might mean an in-person visit or jumping on Skype or FaceTime.

 Residencies are tailored to your school and music program.
 The sky is the limit.
 A residency may be a dress rehearsal and concert, a one-day workshop, or a week-long series of events.
 Or, it might be a 15-20 minute Skype session during one of your regular rehearsals.
-I’ve collaborated with high schools, colleges, and all-county and all-state bands in New York, Illinois, Kansas, Tennessee, Florida, Virginia, Idaho, New Hampshire, and more, and worked with choirs, composition students, saxophone students, orchestras, wind bands, entrepreneurship + music business classes.
+I’ve collaborated with high schools, colleges, community ensembles and worked with choirs, composition students, saxophone students, orchestras, wind bands, entrepreneurship + music business classes.

 WHY ARE RESIDENCIES IMPORTANT?